Gizmo2093/Gizmo2093/README.md

 ### Greetings 🎉

 I’m FrontEnd Developer, have 1 year of commertial experience.
-I have a lot knowledge in frontend development. and practice improving my skills none stop.
+I have a lot knowledge in frontend development and practice. improving my skills none stop.

 <!--